-Revenue is recognized when the four basic criteria of revenue recognition are met: (1) persuasive evidence that an arrangement exists; (2) delivery has occurred or services have been rendered; (3) the fee is fixed or determinable; and (4) collectability is reasonably assured.
-When the accounting requirements for revenue recognition are not met, the Company defers the recognition of revenue by recording deferred revenue on the balance sheet until such time that all criteria are met.
+Revenue Recognition - Revenue is recognized when the four basic criteria of revenue recognition are met: (1) persuasive evidence that an arrangement exists; (2) delivery has occurred or services have been rendered; (3) the fee is fixed or determinable; and (4) collectability is reasonably assured.
+When the accounting requirements for revenue recognition are not met, the Company defers the recognition of revenue by recording deferred revenue on the condensed consolidated balance sheets until such time that all criteria are met.
+To date, the Company has had revenue from collaborations, commercial sales of Afrezza, and from sales of bulk insulin, which are described more fully below.